Backbase/bb-fuel/README.md

 ```
 Note: replace `NAME_OF_YOUR_SPACE` with the name of your space in PCF.
 It requires your routes to include the space name like: http://${service}-${space}.${domain}
+Alternatively you can add `pcf.space` property to `application-pcf.yml` before building bb-fuel.

 ## Properties for ingesting data
 The following properties can be set to custom values for different purposes: [data.properties](src/main/resources/data.properties)